Top U.S. trade negotiator meets Pfizer, AstraZeneca execs on COVID-19 IP waiver

-Healthcare & PharmaceuticalsTop U.S. trade negotiator meets Pfizer, AstraZeneca execs on COVID-19 IP waiver

-U.S. Trade Representative Katherine Tai on Monday met virtually with top executives of drugmakers Pfizer (PFE.N) and AstraZeneca PLC (AZN.L) to discuss a proposed waiver of certain intellectual property rights in response to the COVID-19 pandemic.
+WASHINGTON (Reuters) - U.S. Trade Representative Katherine Tai on Monday met virtually with top executives of drugmakers Pfizer and AstraZeneca PLC to discuss a proposed waiver of certain intellectual property rights in response to the COVID-19 pandemic.

 Members of the World Trade Organization are due to discuss a proposal by India and South Africa to waive certain provisions of the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) on April 30, but the United States and a few other big countries have blocked such a move.